wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

 *   (1) An agent's licence authorises the licensee to carry out real estate agency work on his or her own account, whether in partnership or otherwise.

-    (2) The licence also authorises the licensee to sell or to offer to sell any land by auction without having to be licensed under the [Auctioneers Act 1928][233].
+    (2) An agent's licence authorises the licensee to sell or offer to sell land by auction, and operates as an exemption from the requirement in the [Auctioneers Act 2013][233] to be registered as an auctioneer.

+    (3) However, every licensee who conducts an auction of land must comply with the rules about the conduct of auctions set out in sections 36Y to 36ZE (but not the rule in section 36ZF) of the Fair Trading Act 1986\.

+    Section 48(2): replaced, on 18 December 2013, by [section 28(3)][234] of the Auctioneers Act 2013 (2013 No 148).

+    Section 48(3): inserted, on 18 December 2013, by [section 28(3)][234] of the Auctioneers Act 2013 (2013 No 148).

 ##### 49 Branch manager's or salesperson's licence

 *   (1) A branch manager's licence or a salesperson's licence authorises the licensee to carry out real estate agency work for or on behalf of an agent.

-    (2) The licence also authorises the licensee to sell or to offer to sell, on behalf of the agent, any land by auction without having to be licensed under the [Auctioneers Act 1928][233].
+    (2) The licence also authorises the licensee to sell or to offer to sell, on behalf of the agent, any land by auction without having to be licensed under the [Auctioneers Act 1928][267].

 ##### 50 Salespersons must be supervised